data-forms-action/geoimport/README.md

 This program will import these .csv files into a _**Postgres**_ database.

 Works for Mac OS X or Linux.
-Compile with:
+Compile with clang.

-clang:

 **Linux dependencies** Requires: libdispatch libbsd apt-get install libbsd-dev libdispatch-dev